Payment Card Industry Data Security Standards

 - PCI DSS Requirement 3.1 calls for organizations to purge unnecessary stored cardholder data on a quarterly basis, or more frequently.

 - PCI DSS Requirement 3.2 prohibits organizations from storing authentication data such as magnetic stripe data or cardholder PINs.

 - PCI DSS Requirement 3.4 states that an account number should be rendered unreadable anywhere it is stored, including on portable media, backup media, in logs, and data received from or stored by wireless networks.
 Acceptable forms of protection include truncation, tokenization, and strong encryption.

 - Requirement 4.1 states that strong cryptography should be used to "safeguard sensitive cardholder data during transmission over open, public networks."

 - Requirement 4.2 states that cardholder data should never be sent in an unencrypted email.

 Organizations that fail to meet PCI DSS requirements are subject to a range of penalties including fines, increased transaction fees, and cancellation of processing privileges.

 Meet PCI DSS Requirements with Smartcrypt

-PKWARE’s Smartcrypt platform allows organizations to protect cardholder data with strong encryption, satisfying several PCI DSS requirements.
+PKWARE’s Smartcrypt platform allows organizations to protect cardholder data with strong encryption, satisfying (and in some cases exceeding) several PCI DSS requirements.